Arshie99/PrayerTimes/README.md

 # PrayerTimes
 prayer times app
-a prayer time app with the most basic functionality.
+A prayer time app with the most basic functionality.
+A pet project to kill time and learn kotlin.

+Any comments to improve it are welcome.